 What I have you do is come into the office.
 We go over the facts and circumstances of the case.
 We get a game plan together on exactly how we're going to defend you:

-• whether we're going to investigate the case and mount a defense for a potential jury trial, or
+- whether we're going to investigate the case and mount a defense for a potential jury trial or

-• whether we will mitigate the case – give the prosecutor character letters and try to show them all the good things about you to prevent a prison sentence and a straight felony that you can never get off your record.
+- whether we will mitigate the case – give the prosecutor character letters and try to show them all the good things about you to prevent a prison sentence and a straight felony that you can never get off your record.

 So, if you need the best, you've come to the right place.
 Pick up the phone now.
 Ask for a meeting with Ron Hedding.
 Let me put my 30 years of experience handling these cases to work for you.

 Let's go over the details of the case.
-Then, let's see if they can prove that you committed insurance fraud – see if any motions can be filed to help your case – either to reduce the charges or dismiss them altogether.
+Then, let's see if they can prove that you committed insurance fraud – and see if any motions can be filed to help your case – either to reduce the charges or dismiss them altogether.